 - Begin small and slowly scale up.
 You don’t want to waste money on a job portal that doesn’t help you reach the right talent or that’s draining your budget.
 That’s why it’s always advisable to start spending small before slowly increasing spend as you start to find out which job portals are best for your business.

-Since every role and industry is different, there is no one size fits all solution.
-For example, if you’re hiring international talent, the best paid job boards won’t be the same as when hiring local talent.
+Since every role and industry is different, there is no one-size-fits-all all solution.
+For example, if you’re hiring international employee, the best paid job boards won’t be the same as when hiring local talent.

 But, to help you get an idea of what options out there will likely give you a great reach and help you attract great talent, we’ve collated a few of the best portals out there today.

 Indeed is one of the largest generalist job platforms out there, offering both free and paid options.
-The site attracts over 250 million visitors every month and more than 175 million resumes have been uploaded to Indeed to date.
+The site attracts over 300 million global unique visitors every month and more than 245 million resumes have been uploaded to Indeed to date.
 Whether you are looking for a full-time employee or a freelancer, Indeed allows you to target any type of talent.

 But with ten new jobs added every second, and free job listings moving down in the search results with every new listing, you can imagine how quickly a free posting loses visibility.
 That’s where paid ads come in.

-Indeed offers several premium packages to promote jobs on a cost-per-click (CPC) basis, which last for either 14 or 30 days.
+Indeed offers several premium packages to promote jobs.
+Indeed sponsored jobs are 4.5x more likely to result in a hire.
 With JOIN, you can further take advantage of job board bundles that allow you to multipost and promote your job across several job platforms at once.

 LinkedIn is the largest professional social networking platform in the world, with over 250 million active users every month.
 The total number of members exceeds 3/4 of a billion people, giving you practically unlimited potential when it comes to reaching and attracting top talent.